 - Trulieve: The biggest company isn’t necessarily the best.
 However, Trulieve does have a huge selection of products and many dispensaries throughout Florida.

 Medical Marijuana Dispensaries in Florida: Which Store Is #1?

 This is subjective, of course, but according to numerous reviews, here are the top five dispensaries in Florida by brand and location:

 - Trulieve – Pensacola

 - Curaleaf – Deerfield Beach

 Final Thoughts on the Florida MMJ Market

-The state has finally allowed its medical marijuana market to grow.
+Florida has finally allowed its medical marijuana market to grow.
 However, the existing vertical integration system is bad news for competition.
 It ensures that only huge corporations with seemingly limitless funds can even enter the market, let alone thrive.
-There is simply no way for a small entrepreneur to get involved with licenses alone, likely costing $30 million.
-Newcomers must also control, growing, processing, testing, labeling, and selling.
+There is no way for a small entrepreneur to get involved, with licenses alone likely costing $30 million+.
+Newcomers must also control growing, processing, testing, labeling, and selling.

 Don’t have an MMJ card yet?
-Find out how to get a medical marijuana card in Florida.
+Find out how below.